The Marker Kingpin 13 is available and has been sold in a variety of color schemes. The binding's meaningful technical specs haven't changed.

 This model is pretty easy to use.
 When stepping into the toe piece, it uses two very functional toe guides to help line your boot up in the correct spot; the toe piece ease of entry was slightly above average overall (when compared to other tech bindings).

 The Kingpin's main usability disadvantage is that it is nearly impossible to transition with your boot still in the binding.
 From ski to tour, a transition that requires reconfiguring bindings and installing skins, everyone takes their skis off anyway.
 The Kingpin isn't alone in this requirement.
 However, to go from tour to ski, a transition that requires binding reconfiguration and skin removal, biomechanics theoretically allows one to keep skis on.
 Most touring bindings also can be reconfigured from tour to ski with the ski still on one's foot.
-The Kingpin binding transition is performed with a lever that sits squarely beneath one's foot.
-You must remove your skis to move the binding between modes.
-If you remove your skis to remove skins anyway, this attribute will not be a real disadvantage.
+The Kingpin binding transition is performed with a lever that sits squarely beneath one's foot, which makes it difficult to switch between modes without removing your skis.
+If you take off your skis to remove skins anyway, this attribute will not be a real disadvantage.

 After extensive use and side-by-side testing, it required marginally less body coordination to enter than average.
 Our testers really appreciated how the design of this product's toe made it easy to clean snow and ice out of it.
 The gap is big enough to fit the end of a pole in, which helps to easily facilitate cleaning ice.
 This larger opening also makes it easier for snow and ice to fall out on their own.